WUTB

-WUTB (channel 24) is a television station in Baltimore, Maryland, United States, airing programming from the digital multicast network TBD.
+WUTB (channel 24) is a television station in Baltimore, Maryland, United States, serving as a de facto owned-and-operated station of the digital multicast network Roar.
 It is owned by Deerfield Media, which maintains a shared services agreement (SSA) with Sinclair Broadcast Group, owner of Fox/MyNetworkTV affiliate WBFF (channel 45), for the provision of certain services.
 Sinclair also operates CW affiliate WNUV (channel 54) under a separate local marketing agreement (LMA) with Cunningham Broadcasting.
 However, Sinclair effectively owns WNUV as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
 The stations share studios on 41st Street off the Jones Falls Expressway in the Woodberry neighborhood of north Baltimore.
 Through a channel sharing agreement, WUTB and WBFF transmit using the latter station's spectrum from an antenna adjacent to the studios.

 History

 Prior history of channel 24 in Baltimore

 The channel 24 allocation in Baltimore was originally occupied by WMET-TV, which began broadcasting on March 1, 1967, as the first UHF station in Baltimore and the city's fourth.
 It was a low-budget and low-powered station that was sister to WOOK-TV/WFAN-TV in Washington, D.C.
 Both stations were owned by United Broadcasting Company (which is unrelated to the United Television that was owned by Chris-Craft Industries, which later owned channel 24).
 The original channel 24 was headquartered in the former Avalon Theatre on Park Heights Avenue.
 In 1972, both stations ceased broadcasting due to financial difficulties.